Home/States/Colorado/Centennial

 What is the cheapest way to build a house in Centennial?

-To minimize construction costs in Centennial: choose a simple rectangular floor plan, select builder-grade finishes, avoid a basement if the lot allows a slab, and get at least 3 bids from local general contractors.
-A basic 1,200 sq ft home in Centennial can be built for as little as $146,616.
+To minimize costs in Centennial: choose a simple rectangular floor plan, select builder-grade finishes, use a slab foundation where the lot allows, and get at least 3 bids from local general contractors.
+A basic 1,200 sq ft home can be built for as little as $146,616.

 Do I need a permit to build in Centennial, Colorado?

 Yes.
 All new residential construction in Centennial requires a building permit from the local municipality.
-Your general contractor typically handles applications, but budget $1,500–$4,500 for permits and plan for a 6–12 week review period before breaking ground.
+Budget $1,500-$4,500 for permit fees and plan for a 6-12 week review period before breaking ground.